ggomes/otm-sim/README.md

 del otm
 ```

-Use `run` to run an entire simulation.
+Use `run` to execute a full simulation.
 ``` python
 from pyotm.OTMWrapper import OTMWrapper import numpy as np